grolang/gro/README.md

 ## Status

-Version 0.7.3, released on 12 November 2017.
+Version 0.8, released on 15 January 2018.

-All functionality documented in the wiki is implemented.
+All functionality documented in the wiki is implemented, unless otherwise stated.

 ## License

-Copyright © 2017 The Gro and Go authors
+Copyright © 2018 The Gro and Go authors

 Distributed under the same BSD-style license as Go that can be found in the LICENSE file.